ShortArrow/PSCMB/README.md

 ### Make multi 7zips

-Create multiple 7zip files from multiple files.If it is only 7z, it will be one 7zip file.
-However, this will create a 7zip file with the same qty as the original file.
+Create multiple 7zip files from multiple files or folders.
+This will create a 7zip file with the same qty as the original file or folder selected at run.

 ### Make multi 7zips with password